 Remote document states

-The Fonto editor edits documents that are loaded from the CMS.
-The state of a document in the CMS can change while it is being edited in the Fonto Editor.
+Fonto Editor edits documents that are loaded from the CMS.
+The state of a document in the CMS can change while it is being edited in the editor.
 A document may get locked, it may get removed, and many more things can happen.
 Also, the connection with the CMS itself may temporarily drop out.
-This concept page describes how the Fonto Editor reacts to changes of the remote document state and how you can add new UI to reflect the remote document state.
+This concept page describes how the editor reacts to changes of the remote document state and how you can add new UI to reflect the remote document state.

-The remote document state is a state tracked by the Fonto editor.
+The remote document state is a state tracked by Fonto Editor.
 This is tracked for every loaded document.
 There are four CMS endpoints which responses can change the remote document state.
 These are: